KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 It is not very clear how to complement history from the roots.
 For now you have to generate it from the beginning from the GEDCOM file.
-Probably this can be done with the help of rebase - you can try and tell in the comments.
+Probably this can be done with the help of `rebase`—you can try and tell in the comments.
 It would also be better to rewrite the code to make it "commit-oriented", not "event-oriented", because it is more Git-like: in fact, the branch is a sequence of commits, not a separate entity.
-I also thought about implementing [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), but for now I don’t know how to do it better.
+I also thought about implementing [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), but for now I don't know how to do it better.

 ## Conclusion